vagmcs/Optimus/docs/building_and_linking.md

 # Building and Linking Optimus

-In order to build Optimus from source, you need to have Java SE Development Kit version 8 or higher and [SBT](http://www.scala-sbt.org/)(v0.13.x) installed in your system.
+In order to build Optimus from source you need to have Java SE version 8 or higher and [SBT](http://www.scala-sbt.org/)(v0.13.x) installed in your system.
 Optimus build optionally depends on [Gurobi](http://www.gurobi.com/) solver.
 In case the dependencies for Gurobi are not included, Optimus would build a minimal version having only lpsolve and ojAlgo.

 ## Instructions to build Optimus from source